Use a Sliced Sprite to make an UI image

 - Choose image resource in Assets, then click the Edit button on the bottom of Properties.
 If the height of your window is not large enough, you might need to scroll Properties downward to see the button at the bottom.

-- Choose the image node that you want to cut into a 9-slicing in Scene / Note Tree.
+- Choose the image node that you want to cut into a 9-slicing in Scene/Node Tree panel.
 Then find and click the Edit button on the right side of the

 Sprite Frameproperty in the Sprite component of Properties.